sspencer/mock/README.md

 # mock

 Mock creates a HTTP server with *mocked* routes specified from a local file.
-It allows for rapid development and testing of an (REST) API clients.
+It allows for rapid development and testing of (REST) API clients.
 The routes are dynamically configured from a watched file.

 No lie - this project is inspired by [localroast](https://github.com/caalberts/localroast).
 Thought